Funeral for Christchurch car crash teenager who died on 16th birthday

 Yesterday Alexander farewelled his "little soldier" Sunmara, 16, after burying her sister Tayla, 17, two weeks ago.

 "I've lost both my girls.
 With Tayla I got 'Sorry, your daughter is dead' and there was nothing I could do about it.
-With Sunmara I had to sit there and watch doctors slowly chop bits off her bit by bit - it was horrible."
+With Sunmara I had to sit there and watch doctors slowly [battle to save her] - it was horrible."

 Sunmara spent over two weeks in the critical unit at Auckland's Middlemore Hospital where she underwent multiple skin grafts and amputation of her arm and foot in a bid to stop the infection spreading.